swapnajakulkarni/Data_Analyst_Salary_EDA/README.md

         -  Data Cleaning & Formatting
 ## Exploratory Data Analysis
         I performed EDA to answer important questions like
-        - What is overall profit?
+        - What is overall analysis?
         - Which are top five category openings was in market?
         - What is peak time peroide?
 ## Data Analysis